campug/organisational/CodeOfConduct.rst

 not limited to) warning the offender, expelling them from a meeting, or banning them from future meetings.

-If you are being harassed, or have any other concerns, please contact Tibs, either at the meeting (if appropriate) or by email at tibs@tonyibbs.co.uk, providing as much information as possible.
+If you are being harassed, or have any other concerns, please contact one of the Meetup admins, providing as much information as possible.
 All information reported will be kept confidential.

 License
 -------